kovapatrik/homebridge-midea-platform/README.md

 When the plugin initializes it attempts to find all devices attached to the Local Area Network (LAN) by sending a message to the broadcast address of the subnet for each network interface attached to the Homebridge server.
 Midea devices attached to the network will respond and are checked against devices configured in the plugin platform config.json file.
 Network discovery is repeated multiple times (currently 4 times at interval of 2 seconds between each).

-At the end of the discovery process, if there are devices configured in the *devices* array with deviceID that was not discovered, then a warning is noted in the log and the plugin will retry every 60 seconds until the missine device comes online.
+At the end of the discovery process, if there are devices configured in the *devices* array with deviceID that was not discovered, then a warning is noted in the log and the plugin will retry every 60 seconds until the missing device comes online.

 ## Device Notes